devopsdays/devopsdays-web/content/events/2024-washington-dc/sponsor.md

 ### Platinum - Price $7,000 USD ($6,500 early bird)

-* The "All sponsorhip" benefits
+* The "All sponsorship" benefits
 * 1 minute pitch to full audience <!-- including streaming audience (provided we are able to stream the videos) -->
 * 4 included tickets
 * Full table for swag/marketing/staffing.
 (A/V ability TBD).